 The cost of group health coverage periodically changes.
 If you elect continuation coverage, Citi will notify you of any changes in the cost.
-If coverage under the Plan is modified for similarly situated non-COBRA beneficiaries, the coverage made available to you may be modified in the same way.
+If coverage under the applicable Health Plan(s) is modified for similarly situated non-COBRA beneficiaries, the coverage made available to you may be modified in the same way.
 You and your family members will be subject to these changes in the cost of coverage.